 The development features a community center with computer lab, laundry facilities and an outdoor community lounge.
 All units are designed to accommodate wheelchair users.
 In addition, the state-of-the-art facility features energy-efficient windows, and water-efficient landscaping and fixtures.

 In addition to the City of Montclair and UCPLA, partners include the U.S. Department of Housing and Urban Development; the California Tax Credit Allocation Committee; Raymond James Tax Credit Funds Inc., Wells Fargo Bank; Federal Home Loan Bank of San Francisco; Onyx Architects; Ellias Construction Co.; Greenfield Construction and Nancy Lewis Associates Inc.

 About National CORE, Hope through Housing

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
 CORE manages nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 Over the past two decades, its Hope through Housing subsidiary has provided more than 2 million hours in supportive services to enhance quality of life, including preschool, afterschool, senior wellness and upward mobility programs.
 For more information on both organizations, please visit www.nationalcore.org.

 About United Cerebral Palsy of Los Angeles, Ventura and Santa Barbara Counties